A dystopian vision of Hong Kong’s Discovery Bay

 This evening, there were only two dozen or so passengers on the ferry with Lori.
 Most Discovery Bay residents, eager to escape from the city, preferred to head straight to the ferry terminal from work to catch the 7pm.
 There was no point lingering on Hong Kong Island, when there was so little to keep one entertained there.

 Lori heard a deep voice coming from a few seats behind her.
 The man with the Coronas, she surmised.
-‘Come on Angie.
+“Come on, Angie.
 We’ll be arriving in twenty minutes, let’s go.
-Carpe diem my dear.
+Carpe diem, my dear.
 You know your husband won’t mind.
-He’s too busy with my wife, and your babysitter.’
+He’s too busy with my wife, and your babysitter.”
 Lori heard the woman giggle, as if she were being tickled.
-‘Alright then, let’s go.
-We should use the one on the left, it’s bigger, and cleaner’.
-Lori heard them both getting out of their seats and walking towards the bathrooms at the stern.
+“Alright then, let’s go.
+We should use the one on the left, it’s bigger, and cleaner”.
+Lori heard them both getting out of their seats and walking in the direction of the bathrooms at the stern.

-The ferry drew toward the Discovery Bay pier, and Lori descended the stairs connecting the upper deck to the lower.
-The boat was upheaved by a wave, and Lori lost her balance, almost slipping.
+The ferry pulled up towards the Discovery Bay pier.
+Lori descended the stairs connecting the upper deck to the lower.
+As she made her way down, a wave rocked the boat, and Lori lost her balance, almost slipping.
 A pair of arms caught her from behind.
-She turned around; it was the man who looked like the actor, and he looked even better than Fassbender up close.
+She turned around.
+It was the man who looked like the actor, and he looked even better than Fassbender up close.
 His companion, Lori’s neighbour, was nowhere in sight.
 Lori steadied herself.
 The man rested his palms lightly on her hips to make sure she regained her balance.
 When he was certain she was on a firm footing, he sauntered down the stairs.
 Then he turned back and winked at her.
 The hairs on Lori’s neck and arms rose, and she felt a thousand feathers brushing against every inch of her body.

 Copyright® Michele Koh 2016